-Meteorologically, the long-term trends that have been prevalent do not change year-to-year.
-However, a changing climate is evident in almost all the long-term meteorological trends including rising air temperature and the declining fraction of precipitation as snow.
+Meteorologically, the persistent, long-term trends have not changed from year-to-year.
+However, a changing climate is evident in almost all the long-term meteorological trends, including rising air temperature and the declining fraction of precipitation as snow.
 The weather experienced in a given year can be far more variable.
-For the period from March through July 2021, monthly average temperatures were warmer than the previous two years and the long-term average.
+From March through July 2021, monthly average temperatures were warmer than the previous two years and the long-term average.
 The monthly average air temperatures for June and July were the warmest ever recorded since 2010.
-At 15.3 inches.
-2021 had less than half the long-term average precipitation and was the third driest year on record.
+At 15.3 inches, 2021 had less than half the long-term average precipitation and was the third driest year on record.
 Eight of the last ten years had precipitation at or below the long-term average.
 Precipitation in every month of the 2021 Water Year was below the long-term average.
 This, combined with the low precipitation of winter 2022, highlights the long-term drought our region is experiencing.